dalaing/behaviors-and-events/blog/drafts/events.md

 ### Handling unknown commands

-On the topic of the `fanout` function, we should make some changes to help prepare for the future.
+On the topic of the `fanOut` function, we should make some changes to help prepare for the future.

 We're going to treat all input strings that start with "/" as commands, and we want to reject any commands that we don't recognize or are otherwise ill-formed.
 We'll also ignore empty strings that are input.